Interface for accessing Amazon IVS.

 Recording configuration — Stores configuration related to recording a live stream and where to store the recorded content.
 Multiple channels can reference the same recording configuration.
 See the Recording Configuration endpoints for more information.

-A tag is a metadata label that you assign to an AWS resource.
-A tag comprises a key and a value,
+A tag is a metadata label that you assign to an Amazon Web Services resource.
+A tag comprises a key and

-Tags can help you identify and organize your AWS resources.
+Tags can help you identify and organize your Amazon Web Services resources.
 For example, you can use the same tag for different resources to indicate that they are related.
 You can also use tags to manage access (see Access Tags).

 The Amazon IVS API has these tag-related endpoints: TagResource, UntagResource, and ListTagsForResource.
 The following resources support tagging: Channels, Stream Keys, Playback Key Pairs, and Recording Configurations.